So You Think You Can Dance Australia season 2: Week 7 (29 March 2009)

 Note:According to the So You Think You Can Dance Australia website Penny was forced to leave.
 Penny injured her ribs during a lift in Sunday night’s foxtrot and scans on Tuesday revealed that she not only had bruising but a stress fracture.
-Pursuant to the rules, Gianne Abbot, as the last female dancer eliminated, was brought back into the competition.
+Pursuant to the rules, Gianne Abbot, as the last female contestant eliminated, was brought back into the competition.
 With this, Penny became the first contestant that never had the chance to perform a Solo in the entire run of the series.